dali-gogo/DIGG-Module13-eShopping/README.md

 The starter code used was pulled from Boot Camp Spot, Bootcamp Code TDM-VIRT-FSF-PT-03-2024-U-LOLC-MTTH.
 Modifications to the source code were performed by Dalia Gómez to meet the acceptance criteria defined for the challenge.

 ## License
-MIT License used for the corresponding repository.
+MIT License used for the corresponding repository.e